 There are many ways a work accident might happen in California.
-Those performing tasks involving physical labor may be at a high risk for injury.
-When such an event takes place, employees may choose to file workers’ compensation claims to help financially cope with the aftermath.
+Those performing tasks involving physical labor may be at a high risk of injury.
+When such an event takes place, employees may choose to file workers compensation claims to help financially cope with the aftermath.
 Two lawn care workers in another state may be considering filing claims after recently being injured on the job.

 According to officials, the two men were performing lawn maintenance at a home.
 One of the workers was trimming hedges while standing on a ladder.
 During this process, the man lifted his cutting tool and accidentally touched it to the power line above him.
 The electric shock he received caused him to fall off the ladder.
 The other worker, who was holding the ladder steady, was also knocked to the ground.